7/7/22

 routine dental visit while you’re there so you

-don’t forget how much time has passed in
+how much time has passed in

 between cleanings and fall off schedule.